saniagupta303/Git-Command/README.md

 # Git-Command
-This github is used to practice git command
+this github is used to practice git command
 <br>
 author -Sania Gupta